 Take your new switch and compare it to the old one.
 Even though the front looks different, the switches are wired similarly.
 You can move the wires one at a time from the old to the new switch; this will help to ensure that you don’t get confused by having loose wires hanging out.

 NOTE: If you’re changing a 3-way switch, there will be a black AND a red wire.
 Pay close attention to where you’re removing them from the old switch so that you don’t get them mixed up on the new switch.
-(Also make sure that you're new switch is designed to be a 3 way switch.)
+(Also make sure that your new switch is designed to be a 3-way switch.)

 Congratulations!
 You’ve just taken a simple step to modernizing your home by improving the look.
 Now you can sit back and enjoy your newly modernized home…or now that you’ve updated one switch, you can get started on the rest of the switches in the house!